googleapis/google-cloud-dotnet/apis/Google.Cloud.PubSub.V1/docs/index.md

 By default multiple gRPC channels are created on client startup, with the channel count defaulting to the CPU processor count as returned by `Environment.ProcessorCount`.
-This is to allow greater bandwidth than a single gRPC channel can support; the processor count is is a pragmatic choice to approximately scale maximum throughput performance by potential machine workload.
+This is to allow greater bandwidth than a single gRPC channel can support; the processor count is a pragmatic choice to approximately scale maximum throughput performance by potential machine workload.

 When using multiple clients on a machine with a high processor count, this may cause problems